Jump to:

 Caulking

 For smaller gaps, caulk, like this silicone and gun set, is your go-to.
 You can get it in silicone or latex, and it’s super easy to apply with a gun.
-It does a good job sealing things up, but it might need topping up every now and then.
+It does a good job of sealing things up, but it might need topping up every now and then.
 Just keep in mind that it’s not always the prettiest option.

 Foam insulation

 Foam insulation, like expanding polyurethane foam, is effective for small and large gaps.
 It provides excellent insulation properties and helps with energy efficiency.
 The only thing to watch out for is that it can expand quite a bit, so you’ve got to be careful when applying it.
-And if you ever need to remove or replace it, it can be a bit of a pain.

 For smaller gaps, caulking tends to be the easiest and cheapest option.
 But for bigger gaps, chinking is the way to go, especially if you want that traditional log cabin look.
 If you’re after serious insulation and need things to be properly airtight, foam is your best bet.